Niall of the Nine Hostages: Death

 In the saga "The Death of Niall of the Nine Hostages", Eochaid's enmity with Niall begins when he is refused hospitality by Niall's poet, Laidcenn mac Bairchid.
 He makes war and destroys the poet's stronghold, killing his son Leat (Keating has it that Laidchenn was a druid, and that Eochaid killed his son after he used defamatory language towards him).
 Laidchenn responds by satirising Leinster so that no corn, grass or leaves grow there for a year.
 Then Niall makes war against Leinster, and peace is concluded on the condition that Eochaid is handed over.
 Niall chains Eochaid to a standing stone, and sends nine warriors to execute him, but Eochaid breaks his chain and kills all nine of them with it.
 He then kills Laidchenn by throwing a stone which lodges in his forehead.
 Niall exiles him to Scotland.
-The story then becomes confused.
+The story then becomes confusing.
 Niall makes war in Europe as far as the Alps, and the Romans send an ambassador to parlay with him.
 Abruptly, the tale then has Niall appearing before an assembly of Pictish bards in Scotland, where he is killed by an arrow shot by Eochaid from the other side of the valley.
 Keating has Eochaid shoot Niall from the opposite bank of the river Loire during his European campaign.
 His men carry his body home, fighting seven battles on the way, and his foster-father Torna dies of grief.
 His body is said to have been buried at Ochann, now known as Faughan Hill at Jordanstown, a few miles west of Navan in County Meath.
 He is succeeded by his nephew Nath Í.